-The first recorded visitors to this land now known as The Sea Ranch were the Pomo Native Americans, who were hunters and fishermen.
-They made seasonal trips to the coast to gather kelp and shell fish.
+The first recorded visitors in history to this land now known as The Sea Ranch were the Pomo Native Americans, who were hunters and fishermen.
+They made seasonal trips to the coast to gather kelp and shellfish.

 Rancho de Hermann Land Grant